ryvoxr/notebook/dnd/adventures/main-quest-running-storyline.md

 ## Long term overview

-The BBEG (unknown name) has the Mayors of Esgaroth and Bywater under his control.
-He spies on them using bats and uses servants (the Lugzan) to send messages and ensure his work is complete.
+The Necromancer (BBEG) has the Mayors of Esgaroth and Bywater under his control.
+He scared the mayor of Esgaroth into helping him, but the Bailiff of Bywater just had to be asked nicely.
+He spies on them using bats and uses Shadow and Wraith servants (the Lugzan) to send messages and ensure his work is complete.
+The Necromancer is using the manpower of Bywater and Esgaroth to extract as much of the Red Malchite as possible in order to arm his army of undead.